Finding The Right Sleep Doctor: What You Need To Know

 After you come into a Low T Sleep Center to talk with a provider about your concerns, we’ll discuss whether sleep apnea testing is appropriate based on your responses to our health questionnaire.
 If so, we will set you up with a home sleep test which consists of a chest strap (similar to an athletic heart rate monitor), a small cannula for your nose, and a pulse oximeter that goes on your finger.
 You will go to bed normally, and the equipment will record data for our doctor.

 Our board-certified sleep doctor will review the data from your sleep study and use it to make a diagnosis.
 After you complete your sleep study, you’ll come in for an appointment to discuss your results and next steps.

 While it can be alarming to learn that you have sleep apnea, the good news is that the condition is easily treatable.
 Your sleep doctor will discuss different options for sleep apnea treatment.
 It’s important that you work with a sleep specialist like we have at Low T Sleep Center to diagnose and treat sleep apnea.
 Sleep doctors have training that allow them to find the best solution for your personal sleep apnea condition.
 Most people find that a combination of treatment and lifestyle change is the best way to work toward alleviating sleep apnea.

 Sleep Apnea Treatment With A Low T Center Sleep Specialist

-Since our sleep doctor will receive your sleep apnea test data in real time, it won’t take long for your treatment plan to be prepared.
+Since our home sleep tests can be taken the same night as your health assessment, it won’t take long for your sleep doctor to prepare a treatment plan for you.
 Our medical team is here to work with you to find a sleep apnea treatment that makes sense for you.
 Our sleep doctor will regularly monitor the results of your treatment and make adjustments to help optimize your results.
 Schedule an appointment today to see how Low T Sleep Center can help you improve the quality of your sleep.